-ThinLayer® Guides work with standard drills, require no upfront cost, and begin at less than $250 per case.
+ThinLayer® Guides work with standard drills, require no upfront cost, and begin at $250 per case.

 - Surgical accuracy, confidence, and time-savings

 - Restorative-driven implant planning using FutureTooth™ position

 - Visibility of the surgical site and easy access for flap exposure

 - Use in posterior sites: same vertical clearance as freehand drilling

 - Guides fit the teeth tightly, with excellent retention and stability